josejuanmora/pirates/README.md

 4. The application will start up on the 8080 port.
 Check on the browser that the application works correctly with the following URL: `http://localhost:8080/api/v1_0/port/1`.

 ## REST API
 On the docs folder, you will find the Postman configuration file that contains all the endpoints that the Pirates REST API contains.
-They are three different endpoints:
+There are three different endpoints:
+    * Retrieve ship history.
+The endpoint is `http://localhost:8080/api/v1_0/ship/{id}` where id is the id of the ship, using the GET http method.
+It displays basic information of the ship as well as the history of events (arrivals and departures from ports).
+It supports an optional *eventType* parameter that can have the *DEPARTURE_FROM_PORT* and *ARRIVAL_TO_PORT* in order to filter events from that type.
+Returns a 200 http status code if ok.
+    * Retrieve port history.
+The endpoint is `http://localhost:8080/api/v1_0/port/{id}` where id is the id of the port, using the GET http method.
+It displays basic information of the port as well as the history of events (arrivals and departures of ships).
+It supports an optional *eventType* parameter that can have the *DEPARTURE_FROM_PORT* and *ARRIVAL_TO_PORT* in order to filter events from that type.
+Returns a 200 http status code if ok.
+    * Create an event.
+The endpoint is `http://localhost:8080/api/v1_0/ship/{id}/event` where id is the id of the ship, using the PUT http method.
+The body has to include the following information:
+    `{ "portId": 1, "eventType": "ARRIVAL_TO_PORT", "stock" : { "barrelsOfRum": 1,"goldCoins": 1 } }`
+    Returns a 201 http status code if ok and a 400 http status code if the information is not valid.

+## Known constraints
+    * It is assumed that the ship is on the high seas for the first time.
+That is, the first event to be created for a ship has to be a ARRIVAL_TO_PORT event.